zmeditation/Laravel-test-project/README.md

 docker compose up --detach
 ```

-For other databases, the provided SQL sources in the `sql/` folder may need modification.
-You may
+For other databases, the provided SQL sources in the `sql/` folder may need
-use Docker Compose or any other method of running a local database.
+modification.
+You may use Docker Compose or any other method of running a local
+database.

+The DSN string in `src/Config.php` may need to be modified if you use a
+different database or do not use PostgreSQL with Docker Compose.